The milk in your fridge might be a gateway to life-threatening diseases.

 Understanding the Difference

-Regular milk and A2 milk are structurally different.
+Regular milk and A2 milk are structurally.
 Regular milk contains A1 beta-casein proteins with an amino acid which, when broken down, can create the peptide beta-casomorphin-7 or BCM-7.
 This peptide is associated with a multitude of health issues.
 BCM-7 has been found to have a wide range of ill effects on animals when injected into the blood.
-A few research groups suggest that BCM-7 may be associated with type 1 diabetes, heart disease, infant death, autism, and digestive problems.
+A few research groups suggest that BCM-7 may be associated with, and digestive problems.
 However, it is still unclear exactly to what extent BCM-7 is absorbed in its intact form into the blood.

 It has been suggested by research groups that components of A1 milk are the reason for lactose intolerance.
 Healthy adult milk drinkers show a lack of BCM-7.
 However, its presence has been found in infants.
 Sudden Infant Death Syndrome or SIDS is the most common cause of death in infants under 12 months of age.
 High levels of BCM-7 have been detected in the blood of infants who temporarily stopped breathing.
 This condition is called sleep apnea and is linked to an increased risk of SIDS.